RoboKafka/BLE_IOT/README.md

 ## Procedure for Opta
 1. Follow step 1 as above.
-2. Install Arduino PLC IDE, then open the ble folder and upload it into your opta.
+2. Install Arduino PLC IDE, then open the scanforperipheral_connect folder and upload it into your opta.
 3. I found it easier and quicker to ONLY OPEN THE ARDUINO IDE after clciking the upload button on the Arduino PLC IDE. and yes, they are different.

 You will now have a virtual input for your plc ide. potentially extending your inputs from 8 to 9.